 Toasting the cashews beforehand brings out the flavor and makes them a little crunchier.
 Put the cashews in a large skillet over medium heat.
 Cook and stir for 5-7 minutes until fragrant and lightly browned.
 Watch them carefully so that they don’t burn.

 What Else Can Be Added

 I love adding more vegetables to cashew chicken.
 It’s a great way to make the meal go further and gets everyone to eat more veggies!
 Depending on the vegetables you choose, you may want to precook them so that they are tender at the same time that the chicken is done cooking.
 Here are a few suggestions:

 - carrot slices

 - chopped celery

 - chopped onions

-This Honey Garlic Chicken recipe is so easy to prepare and will be a family favorite!
-Made with chicken breasts and a four ingredient honey garlic sauce.
+This Honey Garlic Chicken recipe is a family favorite!
+It’s made with chicken breasts and a four-ingredient honey garlic sauce.